chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

 --------------------------------------------------------------------------
 .. tag test_kitchen_drivers

-Kitchen uses a driver plugin architecture to enable Kitchen to simulate testing on cloud providers, such as Amazon EC2, OpenStack, and Rackspace, and also on non-cloud platforms, such as Microsoft Windows.
-Each driver is responsible for managing a virtual instance of that platform so that it may be used by Kitchen during cookbook testing.
+Test Kitchen uses a driver plugin architecture to enable Test Kitchen to test instances on cloud providers such as Amazon EC2, Google Compute Engine, and Microsoft Azure.
+You can also test on multiple local hypervisors, such as VMware, Hyper-V, or VirtualBox.

-.. note:: ChefDK includes the ``kitchen-vagrant`` driver.
+.. note:: Chef Workstation includes many common Test Kitchen drivers.

-Most drivers have driver-specific configuration settings that must be added to the kitchen.yml file before Kitchen will be able to use that platform during cookbook testing.
+Most drivers have driver-specific configuration settings that must be added to the kitchen.yml file before Test Kitchen will be able to use that platform during cookbook testing.
 For information about these driver-specific settings, please refer to the driver-specific documentation.

 Some popular drivers: